Can I Submit an Application in any language?

 Nominations

-Nominations are welcome, however a nomination in not necessary to apply for the Award.
-All submissions follow the same application process whether the work is nominated or submitted directly by an applicant to help ensure the Award process is equitable.
+Nominations are welcome, however a nomination is NOT necessary to apply for the Award.
+All submissions follow the same online application process, responding to a series of questions, whether the work is nominated or submitted directly by an applicant.
+The consistent process for all applicants helps ensure the Award process is equitable.

 How many letters of support do applicants need?